tgolowan/meraki-google-assistant/README.md

 Body: disable_ssid

 3.Meraki API

-Now uyou can use flask.app.py file and copy paste it to pythonanywhere Put the API key , SSID Number and Network ID
+Now you can use flask.app.py file and copy paste it to pythonanywhere

+Put the API key , SSID Number and Network ID